YOURLS/.github/CONTRIBUTING.md

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

+Submitting an issue that is improperly or incompletely written is a waste of time for everybody.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing